devplayer0/fyp/report.md

 to generate a grade.

 Overall, a combination of the bucket grading and log-log methods seems to make the most sense.
-Here, the value on the X-axis for bucket grading can simply be swapped for the estimate of $k$, with buckets and curves being adjusted accordingly.
-This has the benefit of incorporating a number of evaluations and using a more easily digestable input value to a bucket's grading function.
+Here, the cylce count on the X-axis for bucket grading can simply be swapped for the estimate of $k$, with buckets and curves being adjusted accordingly.
+This has the benefit of incorporating a number of evaluations and using a more easily digestable value as the input to a bucket's grading function.

 ## Informational results

-Aside from the numerical grade given assigned to a given submission, other results that might inform instructors or students could be quite useful.
+Aside from the numerical grade assigned to a given submission, other results that might inform instructors or students could be quite useful.
 A few visual outputs were devised for this project.